A software program designed to protect your computer or network against computer viruses

 The dark web is made up of sites that are not indexed by search engines and are only accessible through specialty networks such as The Onion Router (ToR).
 Often, the dark web is used by website operators who want to remain anonymous.
 The ‘Dark Web’ is a subset of the ‘Deep Web’.

+A type of attack that generates millions of potential attempts based on rules and databases.
+These are effective against less complex and commonly used passphrases.
 Where attackers use ‘password dictionaries’ or long lists of the most commonly-used passwords and character combinations against a password in order to guess it and break into a system.

 The process of making data unreadable by others for the purpose of preventing others from gaining access to its contents.